Infinite Atomized Semilattices: Preliminaries

 \begin{remark} Using this notation, the order relation in $F_{C;T}(\emptyset)$ is characterized by the fact that given $t, s\in T$, $F_{C;T}(\emptyset)\models t\le s$ if and only if $C(t)\subseteq C(s)$.
 Indeed, $F_{C;T}(\emptyset)\models t\le s$ if and only if $s = t\odot s$, but in $T$, the semilattice operation is the union.
 Thus, $s = t\odot s$ is equivalent to saying that $C(s) = C(s)\cup C(t)$, which is itself equivalent to $C(t)\subseteq C(s)$. \end{remark}

 We will quite often abuse notation and regard a term $t\in T$ as an element of $M$, implicitly referring to $\nu_{M}(t)$.

 \begin{remark} In \cite{MarPol21}, \eqref{axiom:AS4} is formulated as

 If we introduced \eqref{axiom:AS4} in this way, the order relation between atoms and regular elements would not be fully characterized by the upper constant segment of the atom.
-Indeed, using \eqref{axiom:AS4f} instead of \eqref{axiom:AS4}, it may be the case that an atom may be below a term consisting of an infinite join of constants while not being below any of those constants.
+Indeed, using \eqref{axiom:AS4f} instead of \eqref{axiom:AS4}, it may be the case that an atom may be lower than a term consisting of an infinite join of constants while not being lower than any of those constants.

 Nonetheless, in the finite case, both formulations of \eqref{axiom:AS4} are equivalent.
 Indeed, if the semilattice $M$ is finite, \eqref{axiom:AS4} is reduced to applying \eqref{axiom:AS4f} a finite number of times. \end{remark}